Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: A Hamiltonian moving a part of the zero section to

-The only thing in the proposition that $K'$ does not satisfy is that $K'\cap T^*_{x_0}\R^n$ is equal to $\{x_0\}$ union an entire annulus.
-However, as the green line in Figure~\ref{fig:flowresult} indicates one may shear close to this fiber and have the fiber completely miss this part of $K'$.
-So we define $K$ as such a small shear (bumped off away from the annulus as to not change the fact that it contains $L$) of $K'$. \end{proof}
+The only thing in the proposition that $K'$ does not satisfy is that $K'\cap T^*_{x_0}\R^n$ is the union of $\{(x_0,0)\}$ and an annulus.
+However, as the green line in Figure~\ref{fig:flowresult} indicates, one may shear near this fiber and make the fiber completely miss this part of $K'$.
+To be explicit, we consider a neighborhood around $x_0$ in $L$ where the Riemannian structures agree.
+In Figure~\ref{fig:flowresult2},

+we see $K'$ close to the fiber $T_{x_0}^*\R^n$ for $n=1$.
+For $n>1$, the picture still describes all points in $K'$.
+Indeed, intersecting $K'$ with an affine complex line through $(x_0,0)$ parallel to a real unit vector $v\in S^{n-1} \subset \R^n$ yields the same local picture, independent of $v$.
+It follows that an arbitrarily small negative generalized rotation (around $(x_0,0)$) would clear the fiber for all points except $x_0$.
+However, we do not want to change the piece that equals $L$.
+So, we pick a Hamiltonian $H$ which equals $H(x,y)=-\norm{y}^2$ in a small neighborhood of the annulus, but has support in a slightly larger neighborhood (away from $L$).
+We define the final Lagrangian $K$ as the Hamiltonian time-1 flow of $\delta H$ for small $\delta>0$.
+For $\delta$ small enough, this does not change the strict bounds on the primitive and $K$ does not intersect the fiber except at $x_0\in L$. \end{proof}